ntop/ntopng/python/README.md

 Prerequisites
 -------------

-This API is using Pandas and NumPy for working with time series data.
+The API is using Pandas for working with time series data.

+- pandas

+Examples are using additional libraries including NumPy for playing with time series data.

 - numpy
-- pandas

 API Information
 ---------------